plasmid-designer/libplasmid/README.md

 ![Plasmid Logo](./logo_header.svg)

-Plasmid is a genetics / bioinformatics library.<br>
+Plasmid is a genetics / bioinformatics framework.<br>

 It consists of three parts:
 - `libplasmid`: Library for genetic code creation, editing and analysis